 Not necessarily.
-Defendants in Nevada personal injury lawsuits will always try to use plaintiffs' preexisting conditions as an excuse against liability and large money damages.
+Defendants in Nevada personal injury lawsuits will always try to use plaintiffs' preexisting conditions in Nevada as an excuse against liability and large money damages.
 But judges understand that many people have preexisting conditions and that they should not bar recovery for accidents that may have worsened them.

 Examples of preexisting conditions